noushar-najeeb/FatFS_AVR/README.md

 Then i decided to port the Library using My previous experience in FatFS with STM32.

 I ported the code and build it with no errors.
-But it got some problems.
-Any helpis appreciated.
+But it have some bugs.
+I'm trying to figure out the problem.May be you can help me fix the problem.

 # Steps I made